Launching the first Emirati Musicians Association

-The Emirati Musicians Association – a non-profit association of public interest under the supervision of the Department of Community Development in Abu Dhabi.. launched its activities in the country with the aim of unifying the efforts, energies and abilities of Emirati musicians, including authors, musicians, distributors, producers, teachers, researchers and music critics, and contributing to their assistance and support in promoting their work and introducing their achievement in enriching The cultural vision of the Emirates and stimulating the artistic and creative movement in the country.
+According to the Emirates News Agency, the association contributes to assisting Emirati musicians and supporting them in promoting their work and introducing their achievement in enriching the cultural vision of the Emirates and stimulating the artistic and creative movement in the country.

 The association consists of 18 founding members of musicians in various artistic fields, and 9 members were chosen for the association’s board of directors, headed by the composer Ihab Darwish, and the members: Tariq Al-Minhali, Hamad Al-Ta’i, Eman Al-Hashemi, Ali Rashid, Ilham Al-Marzouqi, Saqr bin Khalid Al-Qasimi, Muhammad Al-Jahuri and Tarish Khamis Al-Hashemi.

-On this occasion, Ihab Darwish, the president of the association and the composer, spoke during the launch ceremony about the objectives of the association and its role in empowering Emirati musicians and supporting talents ..
-He said that the association aims to develop and empower the Emirati musicians community, set and consolidate professional standards for them, educate and develop the talents and skills of new generations, and raise their distinction in addition to Promoting the local musician industry and introducing it to the world.
+On this occasion, Ehab Darwish, the president of the association and the composer, spoke during the launch ceremony about the objectives of the association and its role in empowering Emirati musicians and supporting talents.

+He said that the association aims to develop and empower the Emirati musicians community, set and consolidate their standards of professionalism, educate and develop the talents and skills of new generations, and advance their distinction, in addition to strengthening the local musicians industry and introducing it globally.

 He added that the association has several tasks, most notably identifying and discovering musical talents in the UAE, establishing a database of musicians of various artistic experiences, providing support in representing musicians in national and international forums, platforms and events, and facilitating communication between local musicians and artists locally and globally.